How to get around the US TikTok ban

 In turn, ByteDance initially refused a sale, said no data would be handed over, and denied allegations of being linked to the Chinese government.
 Additionally, the company filed numerous legal challenges against the proposals and argued a TikTok ban would be unconstitutional.

-It is still not certain whether or not the ban will come into place on the 19 January, as officials within the Biden administration have told NBC that they are "exploring options" to avoid a complete shutdown of TikTok.
-Additionally, President-Elect Donald Trump's national security advisor to-be, Mike Waltz, told Fox News that the Trump administration is "going to find a way to preserve [TikTok] but protect people's data".
+Additionally, President-Elect Donald Trump's national security advisor to-be, Mike Waltz, told Fox News before the ban took effect that the Trump administration is "going to find a way to preserve [TikTok] but protect people's data".
 Donald Trump will be sworn in as President of the United States on January 20.

 Whatever the case may be, at Tom's Guide, we believe in being prepared at all times.
-Check out our guides to the best iPhone VPNs and best Android VPNs to make sure you're prepared to stay on TikTok in the US after January 19, 2025 – even if it is just in case.
+Check out our guides to the best iPhone VPNs and best Android VPNs to make sure you're prepared to stay on TikTok in the US after January 19, 2025 now the ban has taken place.

 - Olivia PowellTech Software Commissioning Editor